OptikaFX/OptikaFX-2D-Documentation/Documentation~/troubleshooting.md

 ---

-## Camera and Shadow Rug Issues
+## Camera and Shadow Matte Issues

 ### Camera does not display shadows

 Check:

 - The active camera has `ShadowRenderQuad`.
-- At least one shadow rug is enabled.
+- At least one shadow matte is enabled.
 - Quad Material is assigned.
 - Sorting Layer and Sorting Order are correct.
 - The camera is the one used in Game view.